p-sun/Shadertoy-to-LensStudio-Conversion-Guide/README.md

 # Shadertoy Conversions
 ## Basic Setup - iResolution / fragCoord / uv

-In Shadertoy, our main function looks like this.
+In [this Shadertoy](https://www.shadertoy.com/view/4flyRS) of a blue circle at half the height of the screen, our main function looks like this.
 ```glsl
 void mainImage( out vec4 fragColor, in vec2 fragCoord )
 {